sanmue/archinstall_autoBash/README.md

 - supports only the Example Layouts (Uefi+GPT, Bios+GPT, Bios+MBR):
   - see: https://wiki.archlinux.org/title/Partitioning#Example_layouts
   - no seperate partition for 'home'
-  - creates a swap partition (fix, not optional)
+  - creates a swap partition (fixed, not optional)
   - no swapfile slelectable as alternative to a swap partition
 - no encryption
 - no LVM or RAID